TriumphTeam/docs/libraries/triumph-cmds/commands.md

 !!!

 # Sub commands
-Each sub commands are declared by methods, currently there is no other way to declare it's name and alias other than through annotations.
+Each sub commands are declared by methods, currently there is no other way to declare its name and alias other than through annotations.

 ## Default
 A `@Default` method is a "sub command without a name", implying it is the main executor of a command that has no sub commands.